 Dubai is the second wealthiest emirate in the UAE, after Abu Dhabi, and is the financial capital state of the UAE.
 Dubai is an important trade and tourist destination, with Jebel Ali, - the foremost port in the Middle East.
-With the introduction of the Dubai International Financial Centre (DIFC) in 2004, it has allowed Dubai to develop as a global hub for service industries such as IT and finance.
+With the introduction of the Dubai International Financial Centre (DIFC) in 2004, Dubai developed as a global hub for service industries such as IT and finance.

 Most tourists believe Dubai's revenue comes primarily from oil.
 Still, only a moderate amount of oil reserves were used to generate the required infrastructure for trade, manufacturing and tourism to build Dubai's economy.
 Most of Dubai's GDP (over 95%) is non-oil-based.
-So far, oil has accounted for less than one percent of Dubai's GDP and tourism to produce 20% of the GDP.
-These figures explain why Dubai has had to become a more dynamic and diversified economy in order to survive the decay of fossil fuels.
+So far, oil has accounted for less than 1% of Dubai's GDP and tourism to produce 20% of the GDP.
+These figures explain why Dubai has become a more dynamic and diversified economy to survive the decline of fossil fuels.

-In the early 1990’s there were only a handful of hotels available for tourists and Dubai never had high oil revenues like Abu Dhabi so something had to change.
-The Burj Al Project in 1994 (Burj Al Arab Hotel) gave hope to the economy, as a long term strategy, an ambition to become the world's top tourist destination.
+In the early 1990s, only a few hotels were available for tourists, and Dubai never had high oil revenues like Abu Dhabi.
+The Burj Al Arab hotel project in 1994 gave hope to the economy as a long-term strategy, an ambition to become the world's top tourist destination.
 Being one of the favourite tourist destinations in the UAE, Dubai has seen a tremendous change in its economy in the past 60 years.